• Home

 Important Updates

-The TOC Digital Speech & Debate Series is a new initiative from the University of Kentucky aimed at providing equitable access to competition across the world at an affordable price.
+The TOC Digital Speech & Debate Series is a newer initiative from the University of Kentucky aimed at providing equitable access to competition across the world at an affordable price.
 Please see below for important updates and changes to this year’s event.

 Topics & Formats